Nissan Qashqai SUV - Interior & comfort

 Nissan Qashqai dashboard

 The Nissan Qashqai's dashboard feels well built, with plenty of soft-touch plastics - it's better than the Renault Kadjar in this regard.
-Most of the buttons are easy to find and the infotainment system is intuitive to use, particularly thanks to a faster processor and more responsive ‘Nissan Connect’ touchscreen added at the end of 2018, which is standard on Acenta Premium and above.
+Most of the buttons are easy to find and the infotainment system is intuitive to use, particularly thanks to a faster processor and more responsive ‘Nissan Connect’ touchscreen added at the end of 2018, which is standard on every model.
 Getting comfortable is easy thanks to a driver's seat that adjusts for height and a steering wheel that can be adjusted both in and out and up and down.

 Once underway, the Nissan makes for an excellent motorway cruiser, with only a whisper of wind noise audible.
 The car's raised ride height gives the driver an excellent view of the road and the suspension absorbs all but the worst bumps.

 The Qashqai's seats offer good support and are available in a range of cloth trims.
-The range-topping Tekna and Tekna+ models come with leather upholstery, heated front seats with electric adjustment and manual lumbar support for the driver's seat.
+The range-topping N-Motion model comes with leather upholstery, heated front seats with electric adjustment and manual lumbar support for the driver's seat.

-Standard equipment generally impresses, but the entry-level Visia model doesn't feature alloy wheels as standard.
-All models have a package of electronic driver assistance systems including 'Active Trace Control' (which helps to stabilise the car through corners) as well as air-conditioning and a colour screen in the dash.
+Standard equipment is generally impressive across every version of the Qashqai.
+All models have a package of electronic driver assistance systems including 'Active Trace Control' (which helps to stabilise the car through corners) as well as air-conditioning and a touchscreen infotainment screen in the dash.

 However, you'll generally find a little more equipment in an equivalently-priced Renault Kadjar.